dictybase-docker/github-actions/README.md

    1.0.0

 COMMANDS:
-     issue-comment-report, icr  reports no of comments for every issue store-report, ur           save report to s3 storage deploy-status, ds          create a github deployment status help, h                    Shows a list of commands or help for one command
+   issue-comment-report, icr  reports no of comments for every issue store-report, ur           save report to s3 storage deploy-status, ds          create a github deployment status share-deploy-payload, sdp  share deployment payload data in github workflow help, h                    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --log-format value            format of the log, either of json or text. (default: "json")